 But if you are like us, when everyone is saying the same thing you have to question the validity of the “thing”.

-So, in the following article we will touch on the origins of BTID and address some of the objections raised by its passionate advocates.
-I will also share my personal journey of how I broke free from the group-think and took back control of my financial life.
+So, in the following article we will touch on the origins of BTID and address some of the objections raised by its passionate advocates, while simultaneously presenting an argument in favor of the best whole life insurance, which provides annual dividend payments focused on high cash value growth.

 The Origins of Buy Term and Invest the Difference, AKA BTID

 Buy term and invest the difference was first coined by Primerica Financial Services founder and longtime CEO Arthur L. Williams.
 Mr. Williams believed that life insurance was only for protecting the primary breadwinner and so he launched a crusade to convince policyholders of cash value life insurance to trade in their existing, more expensive whole life and universal life policies, and replace it with a cheaper term life insurance policy.(1)

 His reasoning was that middle-income families would be better served by buying cheaper term life, since whole life insurance rates are often 10-20 times higher than term life with a similar death benefit.

 So, his idea was for these middle-income families to buy term and invest the difference in mutual funds and other retirement funds, such as the miserable 401k plan and IRAs.

 ”Our business is the replacement business.
 With the new [20-year term] policy, I told our agents we might have to change the name of our company from Massachusetts Indemnity to Cannibal Life.
 Our competition won’t be able to match it in price.
 We’re fixin’ to knock their butts off like you wouldn’t believe.”(2)

 And knock their butts off he did, to the tune of billions of dollars in revenue for his Company.
 Mr. Williams himself is said to have had a net worth around $1.4 billion in 2008.(3)